 How much is car insurance for an 22-year-old per month?

-For 22-year-olds, the average monthly cost is about $92 for minimum coverage and $217 for full coverage.
-However, these rates can differ greatly by state, with monthly averages ranging from $40 to $237.
-These estimates are based on drivers with clean records and good credit who are covered under a family policy.
+The average monthly cost for a 22-year-old is $92 for minimum coverage and $217 for full.
+State averages range from $40 to $237.
+Figures are for drivers with clean records and good credit on a family policy.

 Why is car insurance expensive for 22-year-old drivers?

-Is car insurance more expensive for 22-year-old males?
+Is car insurance more expensive for 22-year-old men?

 Auto Insurance for 22-Year-Olds: Our Methodology